L-spaces, taut foliations and fibered hyperbolic two-bridge links: Introduction

 Two-bridge replacement generalises Whitehead doubling and we emphasise the following corollary.

 \begin{cor} Let $K$ be a non-trivial knot and let $K'$ be any Whitehead double of $K$.
-Then all the non-trivial surgeries on $K'$ support a coorientable taut foliation. \end{cor}
+Then all non-trivial surgeries on $K'$ support a co-orientable taut foliation. \end{cor}

-\textbf{Structure of the paper.} In Section \ref{sec: L-spaces} we recall some basic notions on two-bridge links and part of the main result of \cite{RR}.
-We then use this to study the $L$-space surgeries on the links $\{L_n\}_{n\geq 1}$.
+\textbf{Structure of the paper.} In Section \ref{sec: two-bridge background} we recall some notions on two-bridge links and describe some properties of fibered two-bridge links that will be used in the subsequent sections.
 Section \ref{sec:taut foliations} is devoted to the construction of taut foliations and will take most of the paper.
 In Section \ref{subsec: background} we introduce branched surfaces and recall some of their basic properties, together with the main result of \cite{L2}.
-In Section \ref{subsec: constructing branched surfaces} we recall a general method of constructing branched surfaces in fibered manifolds with boundary and lastly in Section \ref{subsec: Fibered hyp two-bridge links} we focus our attention on surgeries on fibered hyperbolic two-bridge links.
+In Section \ref{subsec: constructing branched surfaces} we recall a general method of constructing branched surfaces in fibered manifolds with boundary.
+In Section \ref{subsec: boundary train tracks} we briefly discuss the boundary train tracks of these branched surfaces and from Section \ref{subsec: Fibered hyp two-bridge links} we start focusing our attention on surgeries on fibered hyperbolic two-bridge links: we subdivide them in four families that we analyse in Sections \ref{subsec: family 1}--\ref{subsec: family 4}.
+In Section \ref{sec: L-spaces} we recall part of the main result of \cite{RR} and then we use it to study the $L$-space surgeries on the links $\{L_n\}_{n\geq 1}$.

 \textbf{Acknowledgments.} I warmly thank my advisors Bruno Martelli and Paolo Lisca for their support and for their useful comments on a first draft of the paper.
+I also thank the anonymous referees for their comments and suggestions, which improved the clarity and overall organization of the paper.
+The author is supported by the FWF project P 34318 ``Cut and Paste Methods in Low Dimensional Topology''.